 The coronavirus pandemic has touched everyone in some way, but teachers are one of the groups who have experienced a lot of disruption and change.
 In many areas, schools closed abruptly with no indication when they would reopen.
-Teachers have been scrambling to revise lesson plans to work in a digital format, with students who run the gamut in terms of their access to technology and their ability to engage virtually.
-The summer jobs that some teachers rely on to supplement their income may not be available this year.
-And while it’s still an open question what school will look like in the fall, it’s safe to assume things are not going back to the way they were.
+Teachers scrambled to revise lesson plans to work in a digital format, with students who run the gamut in terms of their access to technology and their ability to engage virtually.

 Amid all this uncertainty, it’s hard to think about saving for retirement — especially for teachers just starting their careers and decades away from retirement.
 At this stage, many teachers are focused on paying off student loans, managing their budget and perhaps saving for a house.
 All of these are important.
 So why add another goal around retirement savings?